Jbleezy/BO1-Reimagined/README.md

 * Scoped Kar98k: use original scope overlay?
 * Molotov Cocktail: fix flame not going on bottle (Use WaW model/anims)
 * Get voicelines from WaW for marine characters on Nacht and Verruckt
+* Add correct weapon models to all WaW weapons

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)